Division of Research and Innovation Coronavirus Updates & Information

 Ongoing COVID-19 safety precautions:

-Given the uptick in COVID-19 Delta variant cases, facial coverings are required when in public-facing indoor settings and when in non-public-facing indoor settings, to include research spaces, when visitors, subjects or students are present.
+Facial coverings are required when in public-facing indoor settings and all indoor settings, including research spaces when students, visitors and/or research subjects are present.
 For more details, read SDSU's facial coverings policy in full.

 - Any positive COVID-19 incidents must be reported to the university using the Case Reporting Form .
 If the individual is an SDSU Research Foundation employee, they must also inform their HR business partner and report using the SDSURF Case Reporting Form.

-- All in-person research, scholarship, community service, and creative activities that is done in-person at SDSU, SDSURF, or field sites must be evaluated and the projects approved prior to initiating any of these activities.
+- All in-person research, scholarship, community service, and creative activities that is done in-person at SDSU, SDSURF, or field sites must be evaluated and the projects approved prior to initiating any of these activities using OnBase.

-- Information specific to researchers and students is provided below.
-Please post COVID-19 related research questions to [email protected].
+- Please post COVID-19 related research questions to [email protected].

 Approval for restarting research: